-Major goals for 2010 are as follows:
+Major goals for 2011 are as follows:

-- 1. Continue to assist and position SCKLS and member libraries to address the economic downturn. - 2.
-Establish a SCKLS School Library Media Consultant position if sufficient funds are available - 3.
-Continue to evaluate and implement suggestions for improvements to grants and services on the basis of the 2008 evaluation and planning process
+- 1. Continue to assist and position SCKLS and member libraries to address the changed economy. - 2.
+Establish a basic training program for School Library Media staff. - 3.
+Provide Rotating Collections visits four times a year rather than seven to reduce program costs and risks. - 4.
+Continue to evaluate and implement suggestions for improvements to grants and services on the basis of ongoing evaluation and planning.